Aiven-Open/pglookout/README.rst

 Requirements
 ============

-pglookout can monitor PostgreSQL versions 9.1 and above.
-Previous versions don't provide enough replication information to support pglookout.
+pglookout can monitor PostgreSQL versions 9.6 and above.

-pglookout has been developed and tested on modern Linux x86-64 systems, but should work on other platforms that provide the required modules.  pglookout is implemented in Python and works with CPython versions 3.5 or newer.  pglookout depends on the Requests_ and Psycopg2_ Python modules.
+pglookout has been developed and tested on modern Linux x86-64 systems, but should work on other platforms that provide the required modules.  pglookout is implemented in Python and works with CPython versions 3.7 or newer.  pglookout depends on the Requests_ and Psycopg2_ Python modules.

 .. _`Requests`: http://www.python-requests.org/en/latest/